duarteocarmo/duarteocarmo.com/content/posts/106-how-I-hermes.md

 ### Use case 4: Manage my calendar

 I'm not particularly proud of it.
 But most of my email runs on Gmail.
 Saramago has access to the [Google Workspace CLI](https://github.com/googleworkspace/cli).
-It can read my email, check my calendar - and interact them.
+It can read my email, check my calendar - and interact with both.

 This unlocks yet another space for convenient automations.
 "Check email for the last train trip and add it to my calendar".
 "Every time a new email comes in - if it mentions a work location - add an all-day event to my calendar".
 Most of the useful (and not dangerous) things here come from the agent connecting your email to your calendar better than Google does.

 ### Use case 5: Choosing flights

 "An agent that books flights for you" is the dream that has been sold to us for many years.
-An LLM taking pictures of a browser and trying to click around the Google Flights interface bas never worked.
+An LLM taking pictures of a browser and trying to click around the Google Flights interface has never worked.

 But not anymore.
 Saramago has access to the [Google Flights CLI](https://github.com/punitarani/fli).
 That means I can search flights on my own terms.
 I can be as annoying as I want with my peculiar travelling choices.
 And plot them just the way I like.
 When is time to book - I will do it.
 Much better than any Momondo-like experience.